KilledByAPixel/OS13k/README.md

 - OS13k.Lerp(p, a, b) - Lerp clamped percent between a and b

 ### Icon settings
-- width and height of window
+- width and height - Size of window
 - author - Name of creator
 - allowMultiple - Allows multiple copies of the window to open
-- showReload - Shows the reload page icon that will reload your program
+- showReload - Shows the reload page icon to reload your program

 ### Shadertoy Shaders
  - Supports iTime, iMouse, iResolution, and iChannel0